stanton26/AppDefense/labs/horizon-lab.md

 | Horizon-Student-Workshop-X.2 | Public | *Public IP Student X.1* | 169.254.111.2/30 | 169.254.111.1 | 65001| VMware1! |

+**Note** Click the refresh button as described in the screenshot to see that the tunnel is up and change to **green**

+![](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/VPN3.png)

 We have now completed network set up part of the lab.
 The next step will be to deploy the virtual machines we are going to need for the lab.
 We are goign to deploy these from templates, located in Content Libraries.

-**Note** Click the refresh button as described in the screenshot:

-![](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/VPN3.png)

 The next step will be to log onto vCenter and deploy VMs.